rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 3. Select the Steps, Triggers and Rotation parameters, click the encoder to edit the values.
 4. The pattern will be updated in real-time and displayed on the right of the screen.
 Euclidean rhythm allows up to 64 steps but only the first 47 are displayed.
 Rhythm steps are shown in columns, top to bottom, left to right.

-### Duty Cycle (pulse width)

-Duty cycle or width is the percentage of the pulse that remains high or low.
-The default value is 50% which means the pulse is a square wave.
-The duty cycle can be set from 1 to 99% where 1% will generate a very short pulse and 99% a very long high pulse.
+### Swing Configuration

+The outputs can have a swing pattern applied to them.
+The swing amount is in 1/96th of a note based on current BPM and the swing every is the interval between applying the swing.
+The swing amount can be set from 2/96th to 12/96th delay and the swing every from 1 to 16 pulses.

+1. Navigate to the selected output.
+The first parameter to be edited is the swing amount.
+2. Click the encoder to enter edit mode.
+3. Use the encoder to select the desired swing amount.
+4. Click the encoder to exit edit mode.
+5. Navigate to the selected output, the second parameter to be edited is the swing every.
-1. Select the duty cycle parameter.
-Click the encoder to enter edit mode.
+6. Click the encoder to enter edit mode.
-2. Use the encoder to select the desired duty cycle value from 1 to 99%.
-Value applies to all outputs.
+7. Use the encoder to select the desired swing every value.
-3. Click the encoder to exit edit mode.
+8. Click the encoder to exit edit mode.

 ### Output Phase Shift